 We first saw the location for this house on a crisp November morning and were immediately entranced by the soft blue light of a northern dawn and snow on the distant Penhill.
-It was a project worth travelling for and we had to win the instruction!

-The clients briefed us on the history of the lead mining village and we visited the ruins of many old mills.
-Travelling south on the train with a copy of the book “The Lead Smelting Mills of the Yorkshire Dales”, it became that the house should take its lead from these strong and noble mills.
+Our clients briefed us on the history of the lead mining village and we visited the ruins of many old mills.
+Travelling south on the train with a copy of Robert Taylor Clough's The Lead Smelting Mills of the Yorkshire Dales, it became clear that the house should take its lead from these strong and noble constructions.